 OWEAC shall work with and advise other statewide and local agencies and organizations that are involved in setting policies affecting English instruction.

-- Membership: Members of OWEAC are drawn from writing program coordinators, English faculty, or administration from Oregon community colleges, four-year colleges and universities, and high schools offering dual enrollment.
-Meetings are open, and institutions are welcome to send a representative.
+- Membership: Members of OWEAC are drawn from writing program coordinators, English and writing faculty, librarians, or administration from Oregon community colleges, four-year colleges and universities, and high schools offering dual enrollment, as well as a designee from the Information Literacy Advisory Group of Oregon (ILAGO).
+Meetings are open, and institutions are encouraged to send a representative.

-- Officers: Members nominate and elect a Chair, Vice-Chair, Secretary, and Technology Officer at the spring meeting for a two-year term.
+- Officers: Members nominate and elect a Chair, Vice-Chair, Secretary, Technology Officer, and Membership Coordinators at the spring meeting for a two-year term.
+The elected officers shall function as the nominating committee, recruiting potential candidates and accepting nominations from the floor.

-- The Chair shall 1) conduct OWEAC meetings, 2) work to meet each year’s goals, 3) provide an annual summary of OWEAC accomplishments, 4) conduct elections when next Chair is to be elected, 5) co-chair key committees as needed, 6) serve as liaison to other agencies and organizations, and 7) represent follow up as Past Chair to complete goals begun as Chair.
+- Chair duties: 1) conduct OWEAC meetings, 2) delegate work to meet each year’s goals, 3) provide an annual summary of OWEAC accomplishments, 4) conduct elections when next Chair is to be elected, 5) co-chair key committees as needed, 6) serve as liaison to other agencies and organizations, such as the HECC or other state-level governing body, and 7) attend meetings as Past Chair for one additional year.

-- The Vice-Chair (Chair-Elect) shall 1) serve as co-chair of key committees as needed, 2) conduct meetings if Chair is absent, 3) serve as liaison to other agencies and organizations if Chair is unavailable, 4) conduct part of meetings dealing with committee work, 4) serve as Chair after the term of Vice-Chair is completed.
+- Vice-Chair (Chair-Elect) duties: 1) serve as co-chair of key committees as needed, 2) conduct meetings if Chair is absent, 3) serve as liaison to other agencies and organizations if Chair is unavailable, 4) conduct part of meetings dealing with committee work, and 5) serve as Chair after the term of Vice-Chair is completed.